 The law enforcement agencies that voluntarily participate in the Hate Crime Statistics Program collect details about offenders' bias motivations associated with 13 offense types already being reported to the UCR Program: murder and nonnegligent manslaughter, rape (revised and legacy definitions), aggravated assault, simple assault, intimidation, human trafficking-commercial sex acts, and human trafficking-involuntary servitude (crimes against persons); and robbery, burglary, larceny-theft, motor vehicle theft, arson, and destruction/damage/vandalism (crimes against property).
 The law enforcement agencies that participate in the UCR Program via NIBRS collect data about additional offenses for crimes against persons and crimes against property.
 These data appear in Hate Crime Statistics in the category of other.
-These agencies also collect hate crime data for the category called crimes against society, which includes drug or narcotic offenses, gambling offenses, prostitution offenses, and weapon law violations.
-Together, the offense classification other and the crime category crimes against society include 33 Group A offenses that are captured in NIBRS, which also collects the previously mentioned 13 offense types.
-(The National Incident-Based Reporting System [NIBRS] User Manual, Version 1.0 [01/17/2013], provides an explanation of the 48 Group A offenses.)
+These agencies also collect hate crime data for the category called crimes against society, which includes drug or narcotic offenses, gambling offenses, prostitution offenses, weapon law violations, and animal cruelty offenses.
+Together, the offense classification other and the crime category crimes against society include 39 Group A offenses that are captured in NIBRS, which also collects the previously mentioned 13 offense types.
+(The NIBRS User Manual provides an explanation of the 52 Group A offenses.)

 Beginning in 2015, all law enforcement agencies could report human trafficking offenses.
-However, no human trafficking offenses with a bias motivation were reported during 2015.
+However, no human trafficking offenses with a bias motivation were reported during 2016.